-The National Certification Program certification is overseen by the National Home Inspector Certification Council and the National Admissions Board.
-The (NHICC) National Home Inspector Certification Council is a national organization dedicated to recognizing the National Certification Program and the National Occupational Standards for Home & Property Inspectors in Canada.
-The NHICC oversees the final ratification of all candidates/provisional's that meet certification requirements, contributes to the maintenance of the certification process, and ensures that National Home Inspector abides by the Code of Ethics and Standards of Practice.
+The (NHICC) National Home Inspector Certification Council is a national organization dedicated to recognizing and upholding the National Certification Program and the National Occupational Standards for Home & Property Inspectors in Canada.
+The NHICC oversees the final ratification of all Candidates/Provisional's that meet certification requirements, contributes to the maintenance of the certification process, and ensures that National Home Inspector abides by the Code of Ethics and Standards of Practice.

-In the case of the home and property occupation, the NHICC received approval by the Construction Sector Council of Canada (CSC) to become the National Certification Body and create a National Certification Council with a National Admissions Board.
-The NHICC National Admissions Board is empowered with the authority to ratify the certification of individuals as being competent to practice or work within the home and property inspection occupation.
-The development and administration of the national certification model for Home & Property Inspectors, and the authority to certify resides at the national level.
+The NHICC received approval by the Construction Sector Council of Canada as well as CMHC to become the National Certification Body and create a National Certification Council with a National Admissions Board.
+The NHICC National Certification Council is empowered with the authority to ratify the certification of individuals as being competent to practice or work within the home and property inspection occupation.
+The development and administration of the National Certification model for Home & Property Inspectors, and the authority to certify resides at the national level.